total-typescript/total-typescript-book/book-content/chapters/08-classes.md

 myObj.method(); // { location: 'Object' }
 ```

 In the `arrow` method, `this` is bound to the instance of the class where it was defined.
-In the `method` method, `this` is bound to the object where it was called.
+In the `method` method, `this` is bound to the object where it was called - which is the `myObj` object.

 This can be a bit of a gotcha when working with classes, whether in JavaScript or TypeScript.